Texas Contractor License Exam Guide (2026)

 How Texas licenses contractors

-TDLR oversees electrical and HVAC contractors; the Texas State Board of Plumbing Examiners licenses plumbers; the State Fire Marshal licenses fire protection.
-Cities such as Austin, Dallas, and San Antonio register general contractors with bond and insurance requirements.
+TDLR oversees electrical and HVAC/refrigeration contractors under the Texas Occupations Code; the Texas State Board of Plumbing Examiners licenses plumbers; the State Fire Marshal licenses fire protection.
+Cities such as Austin, Dallas, San Antonio, and Fort Worth register general contractors with bond and insurance requirements, while Houston often relies on per-permit registration.
+Workers' compensation is optional for many private employers in Texas—but cities and owners still demand certificates on many jobs.

-Contractors plan for 140-degree rooftop heat in Houston, expansive clay around Dallas, and desert wind in El Paso.
+Contractors plan for extreme rooftop heat in Houston, expansive clay around Dallas, and desert wind in El Paso.
 Exams emphasize NEC, mechanical code, gas piping, and windstorm-resistant detailing for the Texas coast.

 Official source: Texas Department of Licensing and Regulation (TDLR)